ortix/space-robotics/README.md

 * In instance 2 the robot arm should start moving.
 The joint angles will also be printed in the terminal of instance 2.

 ## Files of interest
+There are various files which might be of interest for the user.
+These files are located in the `libraries` folder.
 * `visualizerInterface.m` details the UDP connection and updating of the joint angles.
 * `getDH.m` Returns the DH parameters in a struct.
 * `forwardKinematics.m` Runs the forward kinematics.